 Where to Retire in Lancaster and Home Prices

 You can live in town or in one of the active adult or CCRCs in the area (see link at right).
-Zillow pegged the median value of a home to be about $133,600 in lat 2018, and calls it a "Very Hot Market" at this time.
+Zillow pegged the median value of a home to be $269,078, in mid-2021.

 Lancaster has a rich history.
 It is also a college town in a pretty part of Pennsylvania Dutch country.
-The Central Market is the oldest farmers market in the country and a big tourist attraction because of the Amish goods offered for sale there.
-Many cultural institutions.
-Renovating the downtown area.
+The Central Market is the oldest farmers market in the country and a big tourist attraction because of the Amish goods offered for sale; many cultural institutions; renovating the downtown area.

 Pennsylvanians who want to escape the city and live in a college town might like Lancaster.
 The community is very walkable.